mattparker/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

 #### If using "My Users" restriction above, should newly added profiles be made a "my user".

-   By choosing this option, when a database user creates a new profile in the system, it will automatically be linked to them as 'my user'.
+   By choosing this option, when a database user creates a new profile in the system, it will automatically create a relationship with them as 'my user'.
 This is to prevent the need for another operator with a higher level of access to go in and create the relationship before they can edit information in the profile.